List of Tiny Toon Adventures characters: Arnold the Pit Bull

-Arnold the Pit Bull (voiced by Rob Paulsen) is a white, muscular, male pit bull with a pair of black sunglasses, parodying Arnold Schwarzenegger as well as speaking in his accent.
+Arnold the Pit Bull (voiced by Rob Paulsen in the original series and David Errigo Jr. in Tiny Toons Looniversity) is a white, muscular, male pit bull with a pair of black sunglasses, parodying Arnold Schwarzenegger as well as speaking in his accent.
 He is one of the few characters who does not attend Acme Looniversity and is not based on an existing Warner Bros. character, though there is some connection between him and Hector the Bulldog from the Sylvester and Tweety shorts, as he often clashes with Furrball in a similar way to Hector clashing with Sylvester.

 Arnold has various jobs including lifeguard, doorman, zookeeper, security guard, bouncer, and gym owner and often works for Montana Max in some episodes.
 He hails from Romania as mentioned in the episode "It's Buster Bunny Time" which explains his strong accent.
 His love interest is another white muscular pit bull named Arnolda.

 Byron Basset

-Byron Basset (vocal effects provided by Frank Welker) is a brown, black and white male basset hound, generally portrayed as being slow and lazy.
+Byron Basset (vocal effects provided by Frank Welker) is a brown, black and white male Basset Hound, generally portrayed as being slow and lazy.
 He is based on Looney Tunes' many dog characters, specifically Barnyard Dawg.
 One sight gag involves him turning around: to do so, he pulls his head and tail inside the folds of his body, then pulls them out the other side.
 He is also shown to be capable of flight, as seen in the movie Tiny Toon Adventures: How I Spent My Vacation, using his stretchy skin to glide on a waft of air.
 Byron is sometimes shown as one of Elmyra's pets.
 His end tag is a simple "woof".